 All smart displays can scroll through your personal pics as a screensaver, but the Nest Hub features light sensors that adapt both the brightness and the color warmth of the pic based on the ambient light in the room.
 As a result, the Nest Hub makes your pictures look like physical photos in a frame.
 Amazon's newer smart displays have added better light sensors, but the Nest Hub still holds the crown here, too.

 The Nest Hub shows you what it hears when you give a voice command, and in general its touch controls and user interface are accessible and painless to use.
 Check out the Google Nest Hub review.

 The smart display category continues to grow.
 The Show 8 will help fill out your midrange options alongside the Nest Hub.
-If you want more premium smart displays with a bigger screen, check out the second-generation Google Nest Hub Max.
+If you want a more premium smart display with a bigger screen, check out the second-generation Google Nest Hub Max.
 If you want something smaller for your bedroom, the Echo Show 5 and the Lenovo Smart Clock feature sunrise alarms -- the screen gets gradually brighter leading up to your alarm time to ease you out of your sleep.
 Check out our for more on each of these options.or the

 As it stands, the Nest Hub and the Echo Show 8 are neck-and-neck in our book, but Google's Nest Hub has a slight edge overall.
 While the Show 8 has a camera for video chatting and a slightly larger and higher-resolution screen, the Nest Hub boasts the stronger voice assistant overall and better handling of photos with the ambient lighting feature.
 If you want to have video chats with friends or family via an Echo Show, then the Show 8 is a great option.
 But otherwise, the Nest Hub still reigns as the best smart display on the market -- albeit by a thinning margin.